Sidestepping the inversion of the weak-lensing covariance matrix with Approximate Bayesian Computation: Background

-Fig.~\ref{fig:lensing_map} shows a realisation of a convergence field, drawn from a log-normal distribution with power spectrum Eq.~\eqref{eq:p_kappa_limber}.
+Eq.~\eqref{eq:p_kappa_limber} is the power spectrum of not only the shear, but of a scalar field called the convergence.
+This field can be obtained from the shear field, and is more directly related to the density contrast.
+Fig.~\ref{fig:lensing_map} shows a realisation of a convergence field, drawn from a log-normal distribution with powe~r spectrum Eq.~\eqref{eq:p_kappa_limber}.
 The cosmological parameters and redshift distribution that are used are described in Sect.~\ref{sec:WL_model}.
 To the full-sky convergence map the footprint mask of the Euclid survey is applied, resulting in a remaining observed area of $f_\mathrm{sky} = 0.3636$ corresponding to $15,000$ deg$^2$.
 Euclid \citep{2011arXiv1110.3193L} is a European space experiment, to be launched in early 2023.
-Euclid will observe $150$ billion galaxies in optical and infrared wavelengths.
+Euclid will observe $1.5$ billion galaxies in optical and infrared wavelengths.
 Weak gravitational lensing is one of the two main cosmological observables for Euclid.
 The Euclid mask cuts out unobserved regions, with the main areas being the Galactic and the Ecliptic plane.
 These regions on the sky are heavily influenced by dust in the Milky Way disk, and zodiacal light (reflection of sun light by dust particles), respectively.
 These effects adversely impact the number of observable background galaxies, their flux and their measured shapes.